M1-SynthesisProject-SmartDrone/pds-demo-arkins/README.md

 }
 ```

-> The order of the points in all fields is not important, EXCEPT FOR "attractivePoints" (must be set in the path order).
+> The order of the points in all fields is not important.

 The simulation screen will adapt depending on the position of all points, don't worry about that !